openebs-archive/openebs-docs/README.md

 ## For Developers
-At first fork the repository
+At first fork the repository.

 ### Install nodejs